 This year’s call attracted a high number of well articulated and competitive applications in the area of training, standardisation, datasets, geolocation and annotation services, thesauri and vocabularies, among others.
-After careful evaluation and consideration by the appointed Evaluation Committee for 2018 DARIAH Theme, we are excited to announce that we have reached the decision to fund seven projects.
+After careful evaluation and consideration by the appointed Evaluation Committee for 2018 DARIAH Theme, we are excited to announce that we have reached the decision to fund six projects.
 The winning projects are:

 - Awareness, understanding and having fun.
 Fostering communities around the Standardization Survival Kit, Laurent Romary, Charles Riondet, Sally Chambers, Johan Van der Eycken, Klaus Illmayer, Paul Bertrand, Björn-Olav Dozo, Karlheinz Mörth, Olivier Marlet, Dorian Seillier, Lionel TADJOU (Inria de Paris)

 - DARIAHdocs as sustainable collaboration platform, Peter Gietz (DAASI International GmbH)